 For the girls, Zoe C booked three suites at Staybridge Suites which we’ve used before.
 Full kitchen is the main attraction, we can gather in one for meals and planning.
 I have a fourth suite, booking overkill but girls need bathroom space and each room has only one.

-I make coffee, girls show up at my room for a confab.
+I make coffee, the others show up at my room for a confab.

 Daphne, “I mapped out the location of the school, at least one of us who can sense Shadows needs to hang around there and see if the Shadow shows.”